johann-solo/om-go/site/content/blog/2017-10-12-pizza-diavolo.md

 thumbnail: /images/uploads/2017_10_12_pizza_diavolo_1.jpg
 categories: blog
 tags: food
-excerpt: <p>My classic favourite pepperoni and cheese pizza with a little extra heat</p>
+excerpt: My classic favourite pepperoni and cheese pizza with a little extra heat
 ---

 You can call me boring when it comes to my favourite pizza and I’m okay with it.
 Classic pepperoni and cheese is my favourite.
 I love it cause I feel like I get to taste all of the pizza elements individually.
 Each distinct flavour.
 I can enjoy the crust, the sauce and the pepperoni and cheese with out them getting muddled with a million other flavours on my pizza.
 Don’t get me wrong I enjoy other ones too, especially when they add a sweet component but my all time favourite &ndash; the one I most definitely will order every time is a basic pepperoni and cheese.
 When I do order it I love to sprinkle chili flakes and or chili oil on it for a little extra kick of flavour and then I’m basically in pizza heaven!
 And you best not be thinking of taking one of my slices cause I’m serious about my pizza!!